Crunched for time, but want a demo? Watch our pre-recorded demo instead!

 But now we live in an age where a well-built website is more important than a flashy storefront.
 With the constant clamor and noise of the internet, communication is everything.

-A study showed that, on average, poor communication costs companies over $400,000 per year.
+A recent study showed that, on average, poor communication costs companies over $400,000 per year.

 All the while good communication can make you $400,000 more a year, like it did for Ashley Smith with Always Forward Roofing.

-There are multiple facets to improving communication, but the two types we’ll focus on are internal and external communication:
+There are multiple facets to improving communication, but the two types of communication we’ll focus on are internal and external communication:

-No matter your industry — roofing, gutters, exteriors, restoration, or anything remotely related — conveying your message clearly is of the utmost importance.
+No matter your industry—roofing, HVAC, landscaping, restoration, or anything remotely related — conveying your message clearly is of the utmost importance.

 Internal Communications